iiit-nagpur/Face-Recognition-using-Raspberry-Pi/README.md

    * [Procedure](#procedure)
 <a name="rpi"> </a>
 ## What's Raspberry pi?
 > Raspberry pi is a mini computer(credit card sized), which is capable of doing various tasks but with less computation power as it doesn't have powerful resources.
-The Raspberry Pi is slower than a modern laptop or desktop but is still a complete Linux computer and can provide all the expected abilities that implies, at a low-power consumption level.
 [Explore more](https://www.raspberrypi.org/)
 <a name="facerecognition"> </a>
 ## what is Face Recognition?
 > Face Recognition/Facial Recognition is a category of biometric software which identifies people by their faces.
 Face is captured by digital camera and the system is trained and then it is capable of identifying the person.
 <a name="opencv"></a>
 ## OpenCV Library
 > OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
-It has C++, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
 [Read more](https://opencv.org)
 ## Project
 > In this project we will learn how to detect real-time faces on Picam.